 The Ohio Lake Erie Commission staff advises the Governor and the Commission on the development, implementation, and coordination of Lake Erie programs and policies; provides representation of the interests of Ohio in regional, national, and international forums pertaining to the resources of the Great Lakes; assists in the implementation of the Coastal Zone Management Program and the Great Lakes Restoration Initiative; facilitates compliance with the Great Lakes Water Quality Agreement and the Great Lakes Toxic Substances Control Agreement; and manages the distribution of money from the Lake Erie Protection Fund.

-Craig W. Butler, Director, Ohio Environmental Protection Agency ~ Commission Chair
+Laurie A. Stevenson, Director, Ohio Environmental Protection Agency

 Harry L. Allen, Jr., Chairman, Great Lakes Power Products Inc.